rhysco8/greenpeas-uk/README.md

 I see a picture of a happy orangutan in a healthy forest and I'm congratulated

 As an environmentally concerned shopper
-So that I know if the app doesn't contain a product i've searched for
+So that I know if the app doesn't contain a product I've searched for
 I see a message 'Product not found'

 As an environmentally concerned shopper